ChaosLabsInc/LocalChainlink/README.md

 This repository hosts a tool for deploying Chainlink price feeds into the LocalTerra ecosystem along with a CLI utility for mocking Chainlink Oracle prices Chainlink Data Feeds within LocalTerra.

+### In this repository
+- Chainlink feeds deployer - Since today LocalTerra comes without any of the main-net/testnets history or data, meaning dApps using Chainlink have no way of testing their integration with Chainlink.
+Chainlink deployer answer that by deploying oracle price feeds to LocalTerra on its start.
+- CLI - a tool designed to give developers control of the Chainlink feeds within LocalTerra.
+This will enable truly integration and e2e testing for Chainlink dependent dApps.

 Navigate to our Quickstart section to get the repo up and running.

 For a full deep dive to the project architecture please visit the Chaos Labs blog.